vectorgrp/sil-kit-adapters-qemu/eth/README.md

 The ping requests should all receive responses.

-You should see output similar to the following from the ``SilKitAdapterQemu`` application:
+You should see output similar to the following from the ``sil-kit-adapter-qemu`` application:

     ...
     [2023-02-21 16:49:16.977] [SilKitAdapterQemu] [debug] SIL Kit >> Demo: ACK for ETH Message with transmitId=2